xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    Make sure all models are available when creating new Views.
+Fixes #1049.
    -- bug (gil)    Fix Bulk Edit crash when right-clicking a TextEdit box.
    -- bug (gil)    Fix PolyLine crash for case of 3 Channel RGB with Individual Start Channels set.
 2018.1 Jan 04, 2018